AN ITINERARY TO WHAT TO DO IN THE DOLOMITES

 Wherever you are in Ortisei, you have a view of the mountains and despite being a small town, I advise spending a full day here.

 Take a hike to St. Jacob’s Church and enjoy the great views (you can also take a bus almost all the way up and do a minimum of hiking).
+Though not the most famous place, I think, it is a must for any Dolomites itinerary.

 Day 5 in the Dolomites